 ROAM the Bar – Grant’s Pass/Southern Oregon

-ROAM is an upstart gourmet food and liquid catering company specializing in signature custom cocktails (think “his, hers and ours”) and grazing tables served from a 1960 Fireball Travel trailer turned boutique, vintage-style mobile service.
-The owner is Heather White, a veteran of the Southern Oregon hospitality industry now past her first (and booked!) wedding season and has already earned fans for her kombucha-based Moscow Mule.
+ROAM is an upstart gourmet food and liquid catering company specializing in signature custom cocktails (think “his, hers and ours”) and GRAZE tables served from a 1960 Fireball Travel trailer turned boutique, vintage-style mobile service.
+Owner Heather White, a veteran of the Southern Oregon hospitality industry, is now past her second event season and has already earned fans for her kombucha-based Moscow Mule.

-Currently sourcing ingredients from Sugar Blossom Farm in Murphy, Oregon, ROAM also uses Rogue Creamery cheeses and Taylors Sausage meats on their abundant ROAM the Bar grazing tables.
+Currently sourcing ingredients from Sugar Blossom Farm in Murphy, Oregon, ROAM also uses Rogue Creamery cheeses and Taylors Sausage meats in their abundant grazing packages.
 White’s future plans include even more local sourcing and crafting her own “grazing” recipes.

 Twist, Cocktail Catering Co. – Bend